OpenNews/srccon-work/homepage.md

 ## What is SRCCON:WORK?

 SRCCON:WORK explores how we as a community can help each other take on the hard work of journalism.
 This new, two-day event builds on conversations emerging from [SRCCON](https://srccon.org), our hands-on conference that gathers members of the news-code community each summer to take on the cultural and technical ideas that push newsrooms forward.

-Our program has collaboration at its heart, with sessions proposed and led by community members, and a schedule built to support them.
-SRCCON:WORK is also intentionally small, designed to create spaces that bring us all together and room to meet new colleagues.
-This event will have a lot in common with SRCCON, but add a few new things as well.

 ## What's next?